junohpark221/imperative_programming_C/README.md

 Basic practice codes with C Language.

-Weekly assessements from the lectures.
+It contains weekly assessements from the lectures.